It is incredible how a children’s book can change lives in unexpected ways. Don’t believe me? It’s a 4-minute read.

 We lived close to my mother’s parents.
 So, I spent a lot of time at my grandparent’s home.
 There wasn’t any talk about religion.
 I learned to read at my grandparent’s house.
 One of my first books was a Little Golden Book entitled Dinosaurs.
-Dinosaurs fascinated me.
-I played with plastic dinosaurs almost every day.
+Dinosaurs fascinated me, and I played with plastic dinosaurs almost every day.
 This book changed my life in significant ways.
 But I didn’t know this until I started school.

 Pillar of Fire Parochial School

 When I was eight years old, my parents sent me to a Methodist parochial school.
-The teachers were dressed like Catholic nuns, with black habit and cowls.
+The teachers dressed like Catholic nuns with black habits and cowls.
 I am not sure why they chose this school.
 Perhaps because it was Christian but neither Catholic nor Luthern.

-On my first day of school, the teachers gathered all the new students.
-There were about twenty of us.
-It was a sunny room that overlooked a garden area.
-But the mood was anything but cheerful.
-The nuns began asking questions and giving praise to those who answered their questions.
-However, I was not that familiar with the subject.
+On my first day of school, the teachers gathered all the new students in a sunny room overlooking a garden area.
+However, The mood of the room was anything but cheerful.
+The nuns began asking questions.
+I was not that familiar with the subject.
 They asked about people I had only heard of in passing from my brief visits to church.

 Then, they finally asked a question I thought I could answer.
 A nun asked who was the first on the Earth.
 I raised my hand.
 I guess I had not taken part before; they called on me.
 My answer was “Dinosaurs”!
 And I added that I knew the names of several.

 After this meeting, one of the nuns took me aside.
 She questioned me more about my Sunday school attendance.
-She wanted to know how much time I spend in church and what I learned.
+She wanted to know how much time I spent in church and what I learned.
 She was most interested in our Sunday School curriculum.
 I told her it was baseball practice.
 But I offered to bring in the Little Golden Book on Dinosaurs.
 The nun told me not to bring any of my books to school.
 So, this book changed my life, and it set me apart from the other students.